amesoudi/cultural_evolution_ABM_tutorial/README.md

 * Model 5: Migration
 * Model 6: Blending inheritance
 * Model 7: Demography and cultural gain/loss

+There are also pdf versions in the *pdfs* folder, which contain the compiled models with outputs.

 You can cite the tutorial as: